MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 If you enable this setting, all removable data drives that are not BitLocker-protected will be mounted as read-only.
 If the drive is protected by BitLocker, it will be mounted with read and write access.

-If the &quot;RDVCrossOrg&quot; (Deny write access to devices configured in another organization) option is set, only drives with identification fields matching the computer&#39;s identification fields will be given write access.
+If the "RDVCrossOrg" (Deny write access to devices configured in another organization) option is set, only drives with identification fields matching the computer's identification fields will be given write access.
 When a removable data drive is accessed it will be checked for valid identification field and allowed identification fields.
-These fields are defined by the &quot;Provide the unique identifiers for your organization&quot; group policy setting.
+These fields are defined by the "Provide the unique identifiers for your organization" group policy setting.

 If you disable or do not configure this policy setting, all removable data drives on the computer will be mounted with read and write access.

+> [!NOTE]
-&gt; [!Note]<br/>&gt; This policy setting can be overridden by the group policy settings under User Configuration\Administrative Templates\System\Removable Storage Access.
-If the &quot;Removable Disks: Deny write access&quot; group policy setting is enabled this policy setting will be ignored.
+> This policy setting can be overridden by the group policy settings under User Configuration\Administrative Templates\System\Removable Storage Access.
+If the "Removable Disks: Deny write access" group policy setting is enabled this policy setting will be ignored.

 Sample value for this node to enable this policy is: